I decided to start waking up at 5am to see if it would make a difference in my day.

 I think it is easy to use time as an excuse of why we can’t get certain things accomplished.
 I know I have done this in the past, but the truth is if you want something bad enough you will make time.
 By waking up at 5am I am gaining 2 hours everyday to do something productive.

-I know the biggest argument to this waking up early thing will be, I stay up late at night, but think about what happens late at night.
+I know the biggest argument to this waking up early thing will be, just stay up late, but think about what happens late at night.
 Usually at night we end up watching TV or going on our phone and in general getting distracted.
 What do most successful people have in common?
 They wake up early and they have routines.
 Read more here (if interested)

 After a month of waking up at 5am this is what I learned: